 Jofra Archer steps up training ahead of final South Africa Test

-Watch final Test between South Africa and England from Friday, live on Sky Sports Cricket, from 7.30am
+Watch final Test between South Africa and England on Friday, live on Sky Sports Cricket, from 7.30am

 By PA Media